Skip to content

 Reichardt Family, c.
 World War I

-In 1917, during World War I, Willy was killed in action in France at only 44, and Ella – ‘Omi’ became a widow and single mother with two daughters.
+In 1917, during World War I, Willy was killed in action in France at only 44 years old, leaving Omi a widow and single mother with two daughters.
 As a result, she moved back to her native city of Berlin, where her father was still living.
 She found a reasonable rental apartment in an affluent neighborhood near Charlottenburg Palace.
-Hilla attended high school, but Kätchen stayed home because she was too often ill to attend.
+Hilla attended high school, but Kätchen stayed home because she was often too ill to attend.
 She was taught at home by a teacher from the auxiliary school from fall of 1921 to spring of 1923.
-Kätchen could read and write a little.
-She was unable to learn math.
+Kätchen could read and write a little, but was unable to complete math tasks.

 Hilla and Katchen Reichardt